-The NEP 2020 has given much relief to the students as there will be no rigid separations between arts and sconce in context with vocational and academic streams, and curricular and extra-curricular activities.
+The New Education Policy 2020 has given much relief to the students as there will be no rigid separations between arts and sconce in context with vocational and academic streams, and curricular and extra-curricular activities.
 From the 6th grade, vocational education will begin and it will compromise internships as well.
 Students are free to opt for the subjects of their interests irrespective of the streams.

 FYUP Programme Returns & No More Dropouts

 Students will be given multiple exit options during the span of their undergraduate degree.
 The degree will be off with 3 or 4 years.
 The colleges will have to provide a degree to the student after the completion of 1 year in a discipline or field including vocational and professional areas, a diploma after 2 years of study, or a Bachelor's degree after a 3-year program.